 Under Colombian law, the Nation owns all crude oil and natural gas reserves within Colombia and we have certain rights to explore and produce those reserves in areas awarded by the ANH after public bidding.
 Most of our property, consisting of refineries and storage, production and transportation facilities, is located in Colombia.
 Our main assets consist of our wells, refining facilities and our pipelines.
-See Item 4 - "Information on the Company - Reserves" for a description of our reserves, sources of crude oil and natural gas, main tangible assets and material plans for expansion and improvements in our facilities.
+See "Business - Reserves" for a description of our reserves, sources of crude oil and natural gas, main tangible assets and material plans for expansion and improvements in our facilities.